abinit/abinit/doc/tutorial/spin.md

 Note that these DOS are computed with the tetrahedron method, which is rather time consuming and produces more accurate but less smooth DOS than the smearing method.
 The CPU time is strongly dependent on the number of k-points, and we use here only a reduced set.
-(This will take about 1.5 minutes on a modern computer)
+(This will take about 40 seconds on a modern computer)

 To specify this calculation we need new variables, in addition to [[prtdos]] set now to 3: